-Avalon Shanghai and Beijing Genexosome are subject to a value added tax ("VAT") for providing medical related consulting services and performing development services and sales of developed products.
-The amount of VAT liability is determined by applying the applicable tax rates to the invoiced amount of medical related consulting services provided and the invoiced amount of development services provided and sales of developed products (output VAT) less VAT paid on purchases made with the relevant supporting invoices (input VAT).
+Avalon Shanghai is subject to a value added tax ("VAT") for providing medical related consulting services.
+The amount of VAT liability is determined by applying the applicable tax rates to the invoiced amount of medical related consulting services provided (output VAT) less VAT paid on purchases made with the relevant supporting invoices (input VAT).
 The Company reports revenue net of PRC's value added tax for all the periods presented in the consolidated statements of operations and comprehensive loss.